This post may contain affiliate links. Read the full disclosure here.

 Simply fill a vessel with water and sit your plants in it.
 You can use the bath if you have plants that aren’t averse to tapwater (or you have a filter unit for your bath), the sink, or a large tray.
 I use an old rabbit litter tray, but oil trays for cars or potting trays work well too.

-I have a few terracotta pot with multiple cacti in that are too heavy to be lugging around.
+I have a few terracotta pots with multiple cacti in that are too heavy to be lugging around.
 Instead of using saucers, I bought white pasta bowls from Wilko that they sit in.
 When I water them I just fill the saucer and leave them to it.

 How long you leave your plant varies.
 A small pot may only need a few minutes, whereas I leave some of my larger pots for a few hours or more.
 As a general rule of thumb, once you see the top of the soil start to glisten, that’s long enough.